pfh/weitrix/README.md

 # weitrix

-R package for working with matrices with precision weights.
+This is an R package for working with matrices with precision weights.

 The master branch is being prepared for Bioconductor submission, so please **install using the devel branch for R 3.6**.
 Install with: